 In 2013 East View invested in a new platform with the aim of simplifying search access, releasing a very simple basic box search and then an advanced search in fall of 2013.

-In a new platform released in 2013, East View provides simplified search access to the wide range of documents with a basic box that searches full text.
-The basic search option contain some limitations.
+The basic search option, covering all fields including full text, presents some limitations.
 There is no note on use of Boolean operators; default search applies the “or” operator, resulting in broad and imprecise results.
 Also, basic search currently does not provide tools to narrow search results.

-There is one major drawback to resource discovery inherent in the WNC metadata: because of the great variety of international sources included, and because WNC is indexed by individual article rather than serial issues, serial titles are currently not identified by ISSNs.
-Therefore theyare not available for Open URL linking.
-East View reports that adding ISSNs at a publication level, but not at the article level, may be possible with future iterations of the platform.
+Also, because of the great variety of international sources included, and because WNC is indexed by individual article rather than serial issues, serial titles are currently not identified by ISSNs.
+Therefore they are not available for Open URL linking.
+East View has reported that adding ISSNs at a publication level, but not at the article level, may be possible with future iterations of the platform.

-In comparing the East View platform with ProQuest, while CRL members reported that the traditional ProQuest Dialog interface was challenging and not fully suitable for academic uses (similar to other Dialog databases), the new ProQuest interface is fairly effective.
+In comparing the East View platform with ProQuest, while it has long been acknowledged that the traditional ProQuest Dialog interface was challenging and not fully suitable for academic uses (similar to other Dialog databases), CRL members have noted that the new ProQuest interface is fairly effective.
 The ProQuest interface for WNC offers an advanced search function that has the advantages of separately indexing abstracts, authors, document titles, publication titles, document types, and some subject headings.
 Moreover, sections are tagged.
 One drawback to the ProQuest interface is that geographic searching forces the user to select from a long list of countries, as opposed to regional groupings.